-&lt;sup>4 ICD-9-CM: International Classification of Diseases, Ninth Revision, Clinical Modification;

-ICD-10-CM/PCS: International Classification of Diseases, Tenth Revision, Clinical Modification/Procedure Coding System
+&lt;sup>4 ICD-9-CM: International Classification of Diseases, Ninth Revision, Clinical Modification; ICD-10-CM/PCS: International Classification of Diseases, Tenth Revision, Clinical Modification/Procedure Coding System

-File Structure of the 2016 NRD
+File Structure of the NRD Beginning Data Year 2016

-The 2016 NRD is an annual, calendar year file that includes data with diagnosis and procedure codes reported using the ICD-10-CM/PCS coding system.
-The file structure of the 2016 NRD is similar to the file structure of the NRD prior to 2015 with one exception, data elements derived from AHRQ software tools are not available in the 2016 NRD because the ICD-10-CM/PCS versions are still under development.
-For users interested in applying the AHRQ software tools are available for download on the HCUP Tools & Software section of the HCUP-US Web site.
-A tutorial is available to users interested in applying the AHRQ software tools to the 2016 NRD at www.hcup-us.ahrq.gov/tech\assist/tutorials.jsp.
+Beginning with data year 2016, the NRD is an annual, calendar year file that includes data with diagnosis and procedure codes reported using the ICD-10-CM/PCS coding system.
+The file structure of the NRD is similar to the file structure of the NRD in data years prior to 2015.

+Data elements derived from AHRQ software tools are not available.
+For users interested in applying the AHRQ software tools to the ICD-10-CM/PCS-coded data in, the AHRQ software tools are available for download on the HCUP-US & Software section of the HCUP-US website.
+The Tools Loading tutorial is available to users interested in applying the AHRQ software tools at www.hcup-us.ahrq.gov/tech\assist/tutorials.isp.

-The 2016 NRD includes two discharge-level files and one-hospital level file:
+Beginning with data year 2016, the NRD includes two discharge-level files and one-hospital level file:

+• Discharge-level Files

-- Discharge-level Files - Core File: Diagnosis and procedure-related data elements that are derived from ICD-10-CM/PCS codes are not included on the file: Clinical Classification Software categories (I10\DXCCSn, I10\PRCCSn, I10\ECAUSECCSn), hospital service line (I10\ServiceLine), number of chronic conditions (I10\NCHRONIC), and major operating room procedure indicator (I10\ORPROC). - Severity File: The Elixhauser Comorbidity Software indicators are not included. - Diagnosis and Procedure Groups File: The 2016 NRD does not include this file, which historically contains variables derived from the AHRQ software tools. - Hospital-level File: Contains information on hospital characteristics.
+- Core File: - Beginning with data year 2017, separate reporting of external cause codes is discontinued (formerly HCUP data element I10\ECAUSEn).
+Instead, external cause codes have been added to the end of the ICD-10-C diagnosis array (I10\DXn).
+The size of the diagnosis array was increased from 25 to 40 codes.
+Also, the size of the ICD-10-PCS array (I10\PRn) was increased from 15 to 25 codes. - Severity File: The Elixhauser Comorbidity Software indicators are not included. - Diagnosis and Procedure Groups File: The NRD does not include this file, which historically contains variables derived from the AHRQ software tools. - Hospital-level File: Contains information on hospital characteristics.